hashicorp/packer-plugin-vagrant/README.md

 # Packer Plugin Vagrant

-The `vagrant` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
+The `Vagrant` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
+For the full list of available features for this plugin see [docs](docs).

-This plugin is designed to help integrate Packer with [Vagrant](https://www.vagrantup.com/).

-It contains three components.

-### Builders

-- The `vagrant` builder launches, modifies, and saves a Vagrant box.

-### Post-Processors

-- The `vagrant` post-processor packages your build artifact into a Vagrant box.
-- The `vagrant-cloud` post-processor pushes your Vagrant box to the cloud.

 ## Installation